 Do I still need a lawyer?

-Although the mediator is a lawyer, and can identify the legal issues to be resolved, she cannot give the parties legal advice, as that would be a confict of interest.
+Although Cathryn is a lawyer, and can identify the legal issues to be resolved, she cannot give the parties legal advice, as that would be a conflict of interest.
 It is strongly recommended that participants in mediation seek legal advice as needed throughout the mediation process, and before signing any agreement arising out of the mediation.

 Do I bring my lawyer to mediation sessions?

 That depends on the issues to be mediated, and what the other party chooses to do.
 With family mediation, most often parties will attend without their lawyers, and seek advice as they need it, as it becomes expensive to have three professionals in the room.
 However, if there are extensive financial issues to be canvassed, or if one or both of the parties feels that they need the additional support of their lawyer, lawyers are more than welcome.